Scottish Place Names

 - Highfield Park - there are many places in Scotland called Highfield - in Aberdeenshire, Argyll & Bute, East Ayrshire, East Lothian, Highland, North Ayrshire, South Ayrshire and South Lanarkshire.
 However, the name is used even more frequently in England.

-- Kingswood (Perth & Kinross) but far more commonly found in England and also found in Ireland and Wales.
+- Kingswood (Perth & Kinross) but the name is found far more commonly in England and is also found in Ireland and Wales.

 - Old Holland Road - there is a place called Holland in the Orkney Islands as well as in three English counties.
 Holland is an Old English name meaning 'land of hill spurs', though it may also refer, of course, to the Dutch province of Holland.
 The Halifax neighbourhood takes its name from the road, which in turn was named after William and Thomas Holland, who held a land grant in the area in 1817 (information received in November 2008 from Jean Murray, a descendant).

-- Porter, Porter's Lake and Middle Porter's Lake - there is a Porterstown in both Aberdeenshire and Dumfries & Galloway, Porterfield in Renfrewshire, Porterhall in South Lanarkshire and Porterside in West Lothian.
-Places with Porter as part of the name are even more commonly found throughout England.
+- Porter, Porter's Lake, Middle Porter's Lake and West Porter's Lake - there is a Porterstown in both Aberdeenshire and Dumfries & Galloway, Porterfield in Renfrewshire, Porterhall in South Lanarkshire and Porterside in West Lothian.
+Places with Porter as part of the name are found even more commonly throughout England.
+These communities all take their name from that of the lake; no information has been found on the identity of the person after whom the lake was named.

 - Springfield Lake (Springfield in Argyll & Bute, Dumfries & Galloway, Fife, Highland and Perth & Kinross) also in England and Wales.